UniversalDependencies/docs/_sl/dep/acl.md

 udver: '2'
 ---

 `acl` stands for finite and non-finite clauses that modify a nominal.
-The `acl` relation contrasts with the [advcl]() relation, which is used for adverbial clauses that modify a predicate.
 The head of the `acl` relation is the noun that is modified, and the dependent is the head of the clause that modifies the noun.

-In Slovene, this relation is typically used for adjectival or relative clauses:
+In Slovene, this relation is typically used for **relative clauses**:

 ~~~ sdparse
 Točno tako je s standardi , ki nastajajo v internetu . \n Exactly like-this is with standards , which emerge on Internet